MariaEnikele/LITA-CAPSTONE-PROJECT-2/README.md

 [Data Visualization](#Data-visualization)
 ### Project Oveview
 ---
-This data is to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+This data is to explore sales data to uncover key insights such as Understanding Customer behaviour, Track subscription types, and Identify Key trends in cancellation and renewals

 ### Data Sources
 ---